Claude-Paz Et Silva Table Lamp

 Designer: To be appraised.

 Manufacturer: Claude-Paz Et Silva, 8 Rue Cognacq-Jay, Paris, France.

-Other versions: Made in several variations over the years.
+Other versions: This Claude-Paz Et Silva table lamp was made in several variations over the years.
 Produced since the beginning of the company in the 1930s.
 Early versions were made in nickel-plated metal or copper.
 The pressed glass diffuser with the name of the company pressed in it, was used for several other lamps.

 Claude-Paz Et Silva

 The company Claude-Paz Et Silva was founded in 1933.
 The company is the result of the merger between Claude Lumière, founded in 1930 by the two nephews Georges (1870-1960) and André Claude (1900-1950) and Paz & Silva, founded in 1900.
 André Claude became the president of the company.